wimrijnders/V3DLib/Doc/BuildInstructions.md

     > sudo ./obj-qpu/bin/GCD       # Run the example made with previous step. sudo required for `vc4`.

     > make QPU=1 DEBUG=1 test      # Run all tests, debug mode required
-    > make clean                   # Remove all binaries and intermediate file.
+    > make clean                   # Remove all binaries and intermediate files.
                                    # This does *not* clean up external libraries.

 The following scripts are also of importance: